 The size and selection of the type of connections provide ease of use, as an extra, for example Braille could be incorporated to indicate the entries.

-The installation process is very simple and transparent for the user, it would be optimal if it had the possibility of offering information about the process of "mouse detection", "ready", etc. via text, through icons, or even to via audio.
-These possibilities would offer easier driving alternatives for people with cognitive or visual disabilities.
+The installation process is very simple and transparent for the user, it would be optimal if it had the possibility of offering information about the process of "mouse detection", "ready", etc. via text, through icons, or even via via audio.
+These possibilities would offer easier management alternatives for people with cognitive or visual disabilities.

 – It is compatible with the vast majority of PCs on the market.

-- It offers the possibility of being able to use a mouse, button or joystick in a natural way with the computer, making it easier for the user to use the peripheral to which they are accustomed.
+– It offers the possibility of being able to use a mouse, button or joystick naturally with the computer, making it easier for the user to use the peripheral they are used to.

-- It would be optimal if the system allowed to program the settings of the speed and movements of the mouse, to be able to customize it for people with Parkinson's disease or those with acute tremor.
+– It would be optimal if the system allowed programming the configuration of the speed and movements of the mouse, to be able to personalize it for people who use Parkinson's disease or with an acute tremor.

-- Have the possibility of being used with touch supports: Tablet, smartwatch.
+– Have the possibility of being used with tactile supports: Tablet, smartwatch.

-- It could assess its compatibility and convergence with the accessibility settings of the Operating Systems.
+– You could assess its compatibility and convergence with the accessibility settings of the Operating Systems.